adityakalra581/Software-Development-Interview-Prep/SQL_Interview_Questions.md

 2. Row_number vs Partition vs Rank vs Dense Rank

+sol:
+- RANK() assigns the same rank with gaps for equal values.
+- DENSE_RANK() assigns the same rank without gaps for equal values.
+- ROW_NUMBER() assigns a unique rank to each row.

-sol: rank creates unique number for different records but same number for same records.
-Keeping in mind rank will skip the numbers if there are duplicate records
+Explanation: rank creates unique number for different records but same number for same records.
+Keeping in mind rank will skip the numbers if there are duplicate records for eg. if there are duplicates they will get same rank(let's say 4) and next rank will be given as 6 considering there are just two values at rank 4.

 Dense rank does the same work except it doesn't skip the number.
+For the same example given above if two records have rank 4 so the next rank would be 5.

 ```